 As it turned out, I was feeling a bit brave at the moment — but it had nothing to do with the cold.

-Ocean Rafting: We booked the Southern Lights tour; it lasts from 10am to 4pm and includes lunch.
+Ocean Rafting: We booked the Southern Lights tour; it lasted from 10am to 4pm and included lunch.
 (For the record, we booked and paid for the tour ourselves — this is just a good old-fashioned shout-out.)